ramezrizkk/Bank-Management-System/README.md

 - Multi-currency support

 ## 🎥 Demo
-A demonstration video explaining the project is available here: https://youtu.be/io8NvdFP2YA?si=n39-dJ99HVGlRSyB
+A demonstration video explaining the project is available here (in arabic): https://youtu.be/io8NvdFP2YA?si=n39-dJ99HVGlRSyB